gitbrent/SpRestLib/README.md

 are a thing of the past.**

 ## Async Chaining
-* Promises can be chained so they execute in the order shown only after the previous one has completed.
+* Promises can be chained so they execute in the order shown only after the previous one has completed

+Example Logic:
+SpRestLib methods return a Promise, meaning the use the "return sprestlib" calls below cause the subsequent .then() to wait for that method to return a result, thereby enabling async chaining.

-Example
+Example Code:
 ```javascript
 var item = { Name:'Marty McFly', Hire_x0020_Date:new Date() };
 Promise.resolve()